stdevteam/rest_example/README.md

     $ pip3 install virtualenvwrapper

-Add these to your bashrc virutualenvwrapper work
+You could add these to your ~/.bashrc in order to use virutualenvwrapper easier

 .. code-block:: bash